Long-Term Care Legislative Updates

 What's on the docket?

-In March 2025, MA also introduced the MA Senate Docket 1962 - Study Bill Commission.
+MA also introduced S 476 on February 27, 2025.
 This bill would establish a special commission to study and make recommendations on a statewide long-term care services and supports benefit program in the state.
-The study would specifically consider a payroll tax for funding along with program modeling including mandated versus voluntary options and benefit options providing basic insurance, nonmedical services and supports, or offseting care costs for individuals in need.
-The bill would also require review of and reliance on the Milliman study which, as noted above, is currently underway.
+The study would specifically consider a payroll tax for funding along with program modeling including mandated versus voluntary options and benefit options providing basic insurance, nonmedical services and supports, or offsetting care costs for individuals in need.
+If passed, the bill would also require review of and reliance on the Milliman study which, as noted above, is currently underway but not yet finalized.
+SD 1962 is scheduled for a hearing in the Joint Committee of Elder Affairs on 6/24/25.

 Where do things stand?